scgssk/WebLite-DSL/Readme.md

 - **Portable**: Deploy anywhere, no server-side setup.
 - **Flexible**: Style and structure your site your way.
 - **Developer-Friendly**: Built for simplicity and speed.

+### 💡 Web Development, Simplified.

+Whether you're a developer, designer, or beginner — WebLite gives you superpowers to build websites effortlessly with structured YAML.
+Let your creativity flow, and let WebLite handle the rest.

 ---